Start your career with Te Tari Pūreke – Firearms Safety Authority today.

 If you’re keen to be part of an organisation whose purpose you can get behind and you want to make a difference keeping all communities safe, we have a wide variety of different positions available now.

-To search what is available type “firearms” in the keyword box and click “in job title or description”, this will show you all the current positions that we are currently recruiting for.
+To search for job openings, go to the Police Careers website, type “firearms” in the keyword box and click “in job title or description”, and click "Search Jobs".
+This will show you all the current positions that we're currently recruiting for.

 Have a question?
 Get in touch ASC.NationalRecruitment@police.govt.nz